Deformulation, study of the chemical composition of formulas or materials

 CIR Research tax credit

-The deformulation or “reverse engineering” of a commercial product, often made up of a complex mixture, consists of determining, through various chemical analyses, the nature and quantities of raw materials present in the formulation.
+Deformulation, or “reverse engineering,” of a commercial product, often made up of a complex mixture, consists in determining, through various chemical analyses, the nature and quantities of the raw materials present in the formulation.

-This application can be applied to different types of products, formulas and materials: paints, plastics (polymers), composites, metals and metal alloys, varnishes, etc.
+This chemical composition analysis can be applied to different types of products, formulas, and materials: paints, plastics (polymers), composites, metals and metal alloys, varnishes…

-In what context do industries need to check the chemical composition of products or materials?
+In what context are industries required to verify the chemical composition of products or materials?

 Analyser et déterminer